shashank-srikant/transformers-exercise/README.md

 **3. Write a loss function which calculates batch-wise loss and optimizes the network.**
 a.
 Tell me what the choice of loss function is.
 b.
 Tell me how you will combine per sentence loss into a batch loss.
 Run this until convergence on val-set, and report train, val, test-set results.

+**4. Understand Pytorch's computation graph**: Understand how gradients are propogated, and play with it on toy problems like solving for A, B in A+B = 10.

 # Exercise 1 - PyTorch Hooks Exercise